izelnakri/memoria/README.md

 - Less code output and dependencies.

+- No bad APIs such as association().
+Better APIs, no strange factory API that introduces redundant concepts as traits, or implicit association behavior.
+Your model inserts are your factories.
+You can easily create different ES6 standard methods on the model modules, thus memserver is easier and better to extend.

+- No implicit model lifecycle callbacks such as `beforeCreate`, `afterCreate`, `afterUpdate`, `beforeDelete` etc.
+This is an old concept that is generally deemed harmful for development, we shouldn't do that extra computation in our runtimes.
+Autogenerating things after a model gets created is an implicit thus bad behavior.
+Validations could be done in future as types or TS type decorators, thus validations won't happen in runtime and all would be check during development via typescript typecheck/linting.

+- No implicit relationship tracking, creating and updating a relationship should be done on the foreign-key of the models relationship.
+This might seem verbose, but leads to faster runtime and in future might allow better typechecking/annotated validations on model properties.
+Due to unresolved nature of this situation we leave implicit relationship settings.
+Instead users should set the related foreign keys and change that value to relationship primary key just as it would have been done on a SQL database.

 - route shorthands accept the model definition to execute default behavior: `this.post('/users', User)` doesn't need to dasherize, underscore or do any other string manipulation to get the reference model definition.
 It also returns correct default http status code based on the HTTP verb, ex.
 HTTP POST returns 201 Created just like mirage.

 - very easy to debug/develop the server, serialize any data in a very predictable and functional way.